DSoftTechnology/ADS-FDA-Pool3/README.md

 ###l) Used Continuous Integration System to automate tests and continuous deployed to IaaS / PaaS provider

 Deployed ADS protype to Debian VM on Microsoft Azure, an Iaas / PaaS provider.
 ADS prototype deployment is fully automated using TeamCity.
 Commits pushed to Github trigger a TeamCity build process which will pull the latest code, install / update dependencies (NuGet packages), run NUnit and code coverage.
-If all build steps are successful, build artifacts are packaged as a docker image and deployed onto staging Linux host for QA / Integration tests.
+If all build steps are successful, build artifacts are packaged as a Docker image and deployed onto staging Linux host for QA / Integration tests.
 After success in QA, the automated deployment to Azure Production Linux host is triggered in TeamCity.

 Documented in ADS-FDA-Pool3 / Deployment.md